dry5kulll/OverTheWire/README.md

-# Wargames

-The wargames offered by the OverTheWire community can help you to learn and practice security concepts in the form of fun-filled games.
-To find out more about a certain wargame, just visit its page linked from the menu on the left.

-## Suggested order to play the games in
-* Bandit
-* Leviathan or Natas or Krypton
-* Narnia
-* Behemoth
-* Utumno
-* Maze
-* Vortex
-* Manpage
-* Drifter
-* FormulaOne

-## Each shell game has its own SSH port

-Information about how to connect to each game using SSH, is provided in the top left corner of the page.
-Keep in mind that every game uses a different SSH port.

 # Welcome to OverTheWire Wargames

 Explore and enhance your cybersecurity skills through the exciting wargames provided by the OverTheWire community.
 These games offer an engaging and hands-on approach to learning various security concepts.
 Each wargame presents a unique challenge, making the learning experience both educational and enjoyable.